-Tracey Woodruff, PhD, MPH, who studies reproductive health and the environment at University of California, San Francisco, told the journal Nature today that the study “is really amazing.”
+Tracey Woodruff, PhD, MPH, who studies reproductive health and the environment at University of California, San Francisco,

 She said she is impressed by the number and quality of the samples in the Finnish database, and finds the association between DDT and autism striking.